cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 *(Built in August 2019)*

 ### Goals
 This prototype was designed to test how victims respond to an open form.
-It applies learnings from research with both victims and police of jurisdiction, to learn about providing flexiblity, emotional reassurance, guidance, and clear expectations.
+It applies learnings from research with both victims and police of jurisdiction, to learn about providing flexiblity, emotional reassurance, guidance/recommendations, and clear expectations.

 ### Features
  * Mostly open text fields